-Scholarships usually reward students who are outstanding in their subject, often sport or music.
+University scholarships usually reward students who are outstanding in their subject.
 They generally need to be applied for and are quite competitive.

-The two terms can be used interchangeably and each university has its own terminology.
-There can also be university scholarships to encourage or reward activities separate from studies, such as volunteering.
+The two terms can be used interchangeably, and each university has its own terminology.
+There can also be university scholarships to encourage or reward activities separate from studies, such as volunteering, sport, or music.

 University scholarships and bursaries are available as extra financial help for both undergraduate and postgraduate students.
 Most awards are for full-time students, and there are some awards specifically for international students.
 To be eligible, students must meet the criteria.

-To find a university scholarship in the UK, you should consult UCAS and the websites and prospectuses of individual universities and colleges.
+To find a university scholarship in the UK, you should consult the websites and prospectuses of individual universities and colleges.
+University profiles on the Complete University Guide may include information on any financial support available, as well as a direct link to the university funding web page.
 If you're considering a collegiate university (a university comprising a number of separate colleges, like Oxford or Cambridge) check if there are awards from particular colleges.

-There may be entrance scholarships awarded to new students entering university, or progression scholarships where financial support for the second year of study is conditional on successfully completing the first year.
+There may be entrance scholarships awarded to new students entering university, or progression scholarships for later years where financial support is conditional on your academic progress.

 Consider your chances

-If your parents are high-income earners, you may only be eligible for scholarships linked to achievement (whether academic or in music or sport) and/or a desire to study 'shortage' subjects.
+If your parents are high-income earners, you may only be eligible for scholarships linked to achievement (whether academic or in music or sport) and/or a desire to study 'shortage' subjects where unis seek to attract good students.
 Check both the value of the award and how many are on offer.

 Check if you need to apply and what the deadline is

-Some awards need an application.
+Some awards require you to apply.
 Others may be awarded automatically.
 Automatic awards can include bursaries based on your personal circumstances, or if you achieve the specified grades in exams.
 Awards that need an application are likely to require the offer of a place before you can apply.
 Make sure you note any deadlines for applications.

 Find out when you'll know if you're successful for an award